ibukunadeleye/tetris-co-op-1/README.md

 ##Usage

 All servers should be started on the GHC linux cluster at unix5.andrew.cmu.edu since this is the address that the clients will connect to.
-The following commands assume that you have executed the commands 'go install crunner' and 'go install grunner'.
+The following commands assume that you have executed the commands 'go install crunner' ; 'go install grunner' ; ' go install main/tests/ptest' ; 'go build replicaserver' ; 'go install main/runner/' .
 To start a central server:

 $GOPATH/bin/crunner -port 8085 -numGS 1 -numNodes 3